Kamchieva/31Github/readme.md

 Recprding all things

-Soo tired and feling not well
+Soo tired and feeling not well
 Hope can get over and go ack to my daily routine

+Got a lot of thing done had my meeting